 - Establish and maintain business relationships with buyers.
 Set aside sufficient budget for regular visits to the Thai market to study market trends and meet with key buyers to discuss market expansion plans, supply availability, seasonal advice and any other issues.
 Buyers appreciate being kept informed so that they can plan accordingly.

 - Provide packaging options and suggest new trends.

 - Set a promotional budget for your produce in market.
 Thai retailers concur that the most effective promotional means is through fresh sampling.
 Importers/retailers are increasingly looking for this kind of support from their suppliers in order to generate awareness of product or increase sales.

 Traditional importers/wholesalers are the main import contacts.
-Major retailers have begun to set up direct import divisions that source fresh produce worldwide, in addition to a portion of goods purchased from local importers.
+Major retailers have begun setting up direct import divisions to source fresh produce worldwide, to supplement goods purchased from local importers.

 Links and industry contacts

 Department of Agriculture and Water Resources

 Please note: This list of websites and resources is not definitive.
 Inclusion in this list does not imply endorsement by Austrade.
 The information provided is a guide only.
 The content is for information and carries no warranty; as such, the addressee must exercise their own discretion in its use.
 Australia’s anti-bribery laws apply overseas and Austrade will not provide business related services to any party who breaches the law and will report credible evidence of any breach.
 For further information, please see foreign bribery information and awareness pack.

 The Australian Trade and Investment Commission – Austrade – contributes to Australia's economic prosperity by helping Australian businesses, education institutions, tourism operators, governments and citizens as they:

 - develop international markets